Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

    archives has been announced.

-   Also note that currently we use the **experimental** ppa for MAAS until they do a GA release of version 1.7.
-The ppa location will be updated to reflect that ppa once MAAS reaches that release.
+   Also note that currently we use the **experimental** ppa for MAAS and our installer.
+The installers release should coincide with the next version of MAAS.
+Once that occurs the ppa location will be updated to reflect the stable ppa locations.

 Installation
 ^^^^^^^^^^^^